achigbrow/kiddogo/docs/user-stories.md

 completing the tasks on time.

 ## Child User Stories
+As a child, I want an app that makes getting ready for school more fun.
+I want to know how I did and feel like I am racing with myself.

 * As a child, I want to see a greeting message and hear a good morning sound each morning to let me know that it is time to begin.